ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_errors.md

 ## Error Codes

 These standards define a standard list of error codes that Data Recipients and Data Holders SHOULD or MUST conform to.
+Further,

 * If otherwise specified, Data Recipients and Data Holders SHOULD use the standard error codes defined below
 * Where a specific error code MUST be responded, this requirement is stated against the applicable error code or API endpoints
-* Data Recipients and Data Holders MAY respond with application-specific error codes
+* Data Recipients and Data Holders MAY respond with application-specific error codes and in doing so, MUST respond with the <code>MetaError &raquo; urn</code> field populated with the standard CDR error code.

 ### Error Response Structure